Your friends are fundraising. Don't miss out, opt in.

 Story

-Oliver is a happy and active four-year-old boy who loves to play with his little brother Alfie and his friends at school.
+Oliver is a happy, active ten-year-old who loves playing with his little brother Alfie and his friends at school.

-Oliver is battling a disease no child should have to.
-He has high-risk neuroblastoma, an aggressive childhood cancer that has a 40-50% chance of long-term survival at diagnosis.
+He is bravely battling high-risk neuroblastoma, an aggressive childhood cancer with only a 40–50% long-term survival rate at diagnosis.

 In January 2020 Oliver was taken to the GP after his parents noticed changes to his skin.
 He was taken for a blood test and the following day had further tests and scans.